phaensgen/git-remote-x/README.md

 ## git-remote-s3enc
 This helper stores files in an AWS S3 bucket in an encrypted form.
 It uses "s3enc://" for the URL protocol.
 The url specifies the S3 bucket name and the path in the bucket where the objects will be stored.
-Anything that gets uploaded will be encrypted on the client-side using AES256.
-This affects path names as well as the actual file contents.
+Anything that gets uploaded will be encrypted on client-side using AES256.
+This affects only the actual file contents.
+Path names are SHA1 hash codes in git anyway, so they don't represent anything secret.
 The encryption key and the AWS credentials to access the bucket must be configured in the global git configuration for the repository.

 ### Configuration

+The configuration is similar to the S3 configuration without encryption, exception that there is an additional setting for the encryption key.

 ```
 git config --global s3enc.accesskeyid <awsAccessKeyId>